dtaylorbiz/dtaylorbiz.github.io/_faqs/faqs-3.md

 ---
-title: Faqs 3
 faqs_title: Do you accept walk-ins?
 faqs_text: Walk-ins are certainly welcomed, however, if our clients make appointments, it reduces the wait time in the barbershop.
 ---